 School of Engineering

-Civil Engineering Technology: The undergraduate engineering technology program leads to a Bachelor of Science in Civil Engineering Technology (BSCET) degree.
+Civil Engineering Technology (BSCET): The undergraduate engineering technology program leads to a Bachelor of Science in Civil Engineering Technology (BSCET) degree.
 The BSCET degree program prepares graduates for entry level positions to support civil engineering activities associated with the design, construction, operation and maintenance of structures, highways, water supply and disposal systems, and surface water drainage.
 This program is accredited by the Engineering Technology Accreditation Commission of ABET, http://www.abet.org, under the General Criteria and the Civil Engineering Technology and Similarly Named Programs Program Criteria.

-Construction Management: The major in Construction Management (CM) leads to the Bachelor of Science (BS) degree in Construction Management.
+Construction Management (BS): The major in Construction Management (CM) leads to the Bachelor of Science (BS) degree in Construction Management.
 Graduates of the Construction Management program enter the industry as project superintendents, field supervisors, project managers, or owner’s representatives for a variety of construction related firms such as general contractors, specialty subcontractors, construction managers, designers, developers, consultants, or owners.

 Industrial Engineering (BSIE): The BSIE is a 4-year program that can be completed at CSU Pueblo.
 The program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org, under the General Criteria and the Industrial Engineering and Similarly Named Programs Program Criteria.
 As defined by the Institute of Industrial Engineers, “industrial engineering is concerned with the design, improvement and installation of integrated systems of people, materials, information, equipment, and energy.
 It draws upon specialized knowledge and skill in the mathematical and physical sciences, together with the principles and methods of engineering analysis and design, to specify, predict and evaluate the results to be obtained from such integrated systems.”
 Industrial engineering is a major branch of engineering with applications in manufacturing, service, governmental, and non-profit organizations.
 Industrial engineers are productivity and quality specialists who deal with the human aspects of work in addition to the advanced technologies of computer software and production related hardware.

 The School of Engineering offers two distinct MS degrees: the MS in Mechatronics Engineering (MSME) and the MS in Industrial and Systems Engineering (MSISE).
+Regular admission to the MSME or MSISE program requires an undergraduate GPA of at least 3.0 on a 4-point scale and completion of the GRE test.

-Industrial and systems engineering deals with the design and analysis of complex, human/machine systems.
+Industrial & Systems Engineering (MSISE): Industrial and systems engineering deals with the design and analysis of complex, human/machine systems.
 Industrial and systems engineers use a “big picture” or systems-oriented viewpoint to serve as management and operations analysts, focusing on the people, materials, equipment and procedures needed for the most efficient and effective systems performance.
 Industrial and systems engineers analyze and evaluate systems against specified performance criteria, including efficiency, quality and safety, before new systems are created or old ones are modified.
 Industrial and systems engineering techniques can be applied in manufacturing and service industries, health care systems, governmental agencies and non-profit organizations.

-Additional Program of Study Requirements for the MSME & MSISE Programs
+Additional Program of Study Requirements for the MSISE & MSME Programs

 - At least 21 credit hours must be in graduate level engineering courses.